 - does not contain: does not have a specific string of characters at any point in the field value.

-- is empty: has no value in the field.
+- null: has no value in the field.

-- is not empty: has any value in the field.
+- is not null: has any value in the field.

 - matches: has a specific value in the field.